ryan-mcclue/unsw/anat2521/week3-modern-human-variation-and-osteometry.md

-plasticity: ability to respond physiologically to environment (no change in genotype) adaptability is a positive form of plasticity acclimatisation is a short-term adaptibility
+plasticity: ability to respond physiologically to environment (no change in genotype) adaptability is a positive form of plasticity acclimatisation is a short-term adaptibility (increase in hemoglobin at high altitude)

+interestingly different adaptations developed in similar conditions, e.g. Tibetans and Andean people

-adaptation is genetic change
+adaptation is genetic change, i.e. natural selection

 a phenotype change from plasticity would be growing up in high altitude (larger lungs, broader chest)

-Bergemann (more mass, colder), Allen (longer trunk, colder)
+Bergemann (more mass, non-linear shape suited for cold) Allen (longer trunk, shorter limbs suited for cold) Gloger (heavily pigmented in warmer)
+Thomson (thin nose in colder)

+pigments (carotene:orange, melanin, hemoglobin) epidermis has carotene (for toughness) and melanin dermies has sebaceous glands, sweat glands, hair follicle

 responses to heat:
 radiation: heat flow in EM